Winter Queen

 Skin

-Both sources agree the skin is smooth.
-Coxe (1817) describes the color as a lively bright red streaked with yellow.
-Warder (1867) provides greater detail: the ground color is yellow, almost wholly obscured with marbled dull red, and darker stripes that are often lost in the depth of tint.
-Dots are generally small and indented.
-Often a slight bloom covers the fruit, but it is easily removed, after which the skin appears polished.
+Both sources agree the surface is smooth.
+Coxe describes the skin as a lively bright red streaked with yellow.
+Warder gives a more detailed account: the ground color is yellow, almost wholly obscured with marbled dull red, with darker stripes that are often lost in the depth of tint.
+A slight bloom often covers the fruit, but it is easily removed, after which the skin appears to be polished.
+Dots are generally small and indented (Warder).

 Flesh and Flavor

 Flesh is greenish-white, tender, almost melting, and juicy (Warder).
-Flavor is mild sub-acid and agreeable (Warder).
-Coxe (1817) describes the taste as pleasant, but without any of the fine flavor of a very good table or cider apple.
-Quality rated good to very good (Warder).
+Flavor is mild sub-acid and agreeable, with quality rated good to very good (Warder).
+Coxe characterizes the taste as pleasant, but qualifies that it lacks the fine flavor of a very good table or cider apple — a somewhat more reserved assessment than Warder's.

 Core and Seeds

-Core regular, closed, meeting, not clasping; eye axis is sometimes very short.
+Core regular, closed, and meeting; does not clasp the eye; the eye axis is sometimes very short (Warder).
 Seeds large and plump (Warder).
+Not described by Coxe.

 Season